 - Vehicles should be cleaned and disinfected frequently and regularly, using approved disinfectants capable of killing bacteria and viruses.
-A list of these is provided on the Defra website http://disinfectants.defra.gov.uk/ Default.aspx?Module=ApprovalsList_SI (select only 'General' for suitable products). - 2.
+A list of these are provided on the Defra website http://disinfectants.defra.gov. uk/DisinfectantsExternal/Default.aspx?Module=ApprovalsList_SI (select only 'General' for suitable products). - 2.
 Vehicles should be cleaned before horses are loaded. - 3.
 Prior vaccination of horses may reduce the risk of disease transmission during transport.
 Ideally, these should be booster vaccinations but, if horses have not been vaccinated previously, then sufficient time should be allowed before transport for both primary and secondary vaccinations to produce adequate immunity. - 4.
-When mixed loads (eg breeding and competition horses; pregnant and non-pregnant mares) are unavoidable, give careful consideration to the categories of horses which are transported together so as to minimise the disease risk (eg risk to pregnant mares of EHV-1 infection; risk of spread of EVA infection). - 5.
+When mixed loads (e.g. breeding and competition horses; pregnant and non-pregnant mares) are unavoidable, give careful consideration to the categories of horses which are transported together so as to minimise the disease risk (e.g. risk to pregnant mares of EHV-1 infection; risk of spread of EVA infection). - 5.
 Horses should only travel if they are considered fit to do so by a veterinary surgeon. - 6.
 Sick animals should not be transported except when they are travelling to obtain veterinary treatment.
 If transport of such horses is unavoidable, they must not be put in mixed loads without the consent of other owners (or those authorised to act on their behalf) of horses in that load.
 Veterinary advice should be taken. - 7.
 If horses or their in-contacts are ill on, or shortly after, arrival at their destination, veterinary advice should be taken and the sick horses isolated if necessary.
 The transport operator should be informed at once and should then inform other clients with animals in the same load. - 8.
 Facilities should, if necessary, be made available for cleaning/mucking out of lorries at premises where loading/unloading stops are made.

-Information on vaccines available (at the time of review, November 2021) in the UK and relevant to the HBLB Codes of Practice
+Information on vaccines available (at the time of review, October 2022) in the UK and relevant to the HBLB Codes of Practice

 Brand name Manufacturer Licensed use according to manufacturer's datasheet Equip Artervac Zoetis For the active immunisation of horses and ponies against equine arteritis virus (EAV) in order to reduce clinical signs and shedding of virus in bodily secretions after infection.
 Equip EHV-1,4 Zoetis For active immunisation of horses to reduce clinical respiratory signs due to infection with EHV-1 and EHV-4 and to reduce abortion caused by EHV-1 infection.
 EquipF Zoetis For active immunisation of horsesagainst EI, to reduce clinical signs and shedding of virus after infection.
-Equilis Prequenza MSD Animal Health For active immunisation of horses against EI, to reduce clinical signs and shedding of virus after infection Proteq Flu Boehringer Ingelheim For active immunisation of horses against EI, to reduce clinical signs and shedding of virus after infection Equilis Strep E MSD Animal Health For immunisation of horses against Streptococcus equi to reduce clinical signs and occurrence of lymph node abscesses.
+Equilis Prequenza MSD Animal Health For active immunisation of horses against EI, to reduce clinical signs and shedding of virus after infection.
+Proteq Flu Boehringer Ingelheim For active immunisation of horses against EI, to reduce clinical signs and shedding of virus after infection.
+Equilis Strep E MSD Animal Health For immunisation of horses against Streptococcus equi to reduce clinical signs and occurrence of lymph node abscesses.
 The vaccine is intended for use in horses for which a risk of Streptococcus equi infection has been clearly identified, due to contact with horses from areas where this pathogen is known to be present, e.g. stables with horses that travel to shows and/or competitions in such areas, or stables that obtain or have livery horses from such areas.
+Strangvac Dechra Active immunisation of horses and ponies from 5 months of age for: - Reduction of body temperature increase, coughing, inappetence, difficulty swallowing, and changes in demeanour in the acute stage of infection with Streptococcus equi. - Reduction of number of abscesses within submandibular and retropharyngeal lymph nodes. (licensed use - taken from Dechra website)